EIP in a Nutshell

 But, if we could figure out the perfect token to use and the proper manner in which to issue it, then we have solved the worlds problems with regard to elections, and we don’t have to kill each other over this.
 How about a randomly generated unique number?
 That works!

-So now that you’ve been issued this token / vote tracking number, what is it used for?
-Two things:
+So now that you’ve been issued this token / ballot audit mark, what is it used for?
+Four things:

-1. You use it to vote by either attaching it to a paper ballot or by entering it into a computer application where the VTN is added as a new field to the electronic ballot (aka the "Cast Vove Record", often referred to as the CVR)
+- You use it to vote by either attaching it to a paper ballot or by entering it into a computer application where the BAM is added as a new field to the electronic ballot (aka the "Cast Vote Record", often referred to as the CVR).
+The BAM is a permanent part of the ballot/CVR.

-2. Once you vote, you use the VTN as your personal tracking number.
-From now until the end of time, you will always be able to go back and verify your vote - no matter where or how it was stored!
+- Once you vote, you use the BAM as your personal tracking number.
+From now until the end of time, you will always be able to go back and verify your vote - no matter where or how it was counted or stored!

 Voting at Scale